Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/dictionary.md

 all_values = student.values()   # dict_values(['Alice', 20, 'A'])
 value_list = list(student.values())  # ['Alice', 20, 'A'] - convert to list
 ```
-**Explanation:** The `values()` method returns a view of all dictionary values.
+ The `values()` method returns a view of all dictionary values.
 Like keys(), it returns a view object that reflects changes to the original dictionary.

 **items() method:**
 ```python